boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

      ```
     ![Pod status](images/ack_pod_status.png)

 2. Wait until you see the applications in the running state.
-Then, use your DNS or EXTERNAL-IP address obtained from the below command to access the application in the browser.
+Then, use your DNS or EXTERNAL-IP address obtained from the following command to access the application in the browser.

     ```sh
     kubectl get ingress -n bold-services